tally-team/tally-frontend/README.md

 ## pre-req

-- npm version is v8.1.0, node version is v16.13.0
+- npm version is v9.6.7, node version is v18.17.0

 ## setup

+1. Check your node version is `18.17.0` by running `node --version`.
+   1. You can install the correct node version using any node package manager.
+For example, download `nvm` [here](https://github.com/nvm-sh/nvm/blob/master/README.md).
+Then run `nvm install 18.17.0`.
+Finally, make sure to set the node version if necessary with `nvm use 18.17.0`
+   2. If you are using a different manager, make sure to set the correct version (ex. `nodenv local 18.17.0`).
-1. Ensure your npm version is `7.6.0` by running `npm --version`
+2. Check your npm version is `9.6.7` by running `npm --version`.
+The npm version is usually determined by your node version.
-2. If you're running android:
+3. If you're running android:
    1. Download `Android Studio`
    2. Create a `local.properties` file within `android` and set `sdk.dir` variable [according to this StackOverflow answer](https://stackoverflow.com/a/48155800).
 3. Run `npm install`